oduameh/Hyper-docs/VDR management.md

 }
 ```

-indicating the resource is no longer available for resolution.
+The error confirms that the resource is no longer available for resolution.

 ---